tweedegolf/tweedegolf.github.io/_posts/2016-02-16-react-threejs.md

 - react-three-renderer has not yet implemented all Three.js features, react-three does (mainly because its lesser granularity).
 - in react-three the ray caster doesn't work i.c.w. controls like the OrbitControls, in react-three-renderer it does.

-Don't hesitate to get in touch filling out the form below, if you have any questions or remarks about this post.
-Feedback is appreciated.
+Don't hesitate to get in touch with us, if you have any questions or remarks about this post.
+Feedback is much appreciated.